-Construction of Silva Cells begins with the excavation of the area to receive the Cells.
-The Cells are set on a 4” layer of aggregate.
-Planting soil is placed inside the Cells and very lightly compacted to achieve optimum soil density for root growth.
+Construction of Silva Cells begins with the excavation of the area to receive the cells.
+The cells are set on a 4” layer of aggregate.
+Planting soil is placed inside the cells and very lightly compacted to achieve optimum soil density for root growth.
 After the soil is installed, a deck is placed on top of columns.
 Geotextile is laid over the decks and aggregate is laid on top of the geotextile.
-4 inches of aggregate is required under concrete sidewalks while porous modular pavers require 12 inches of aggregate.
+Four inches of aggregate is required under concrete sidewalks while porous modular pavers require 12 inches of aggregate.
 The sidewalk base aggregate is then compacted and ready for pavers or concrete.
-The trees are planted in traditional planting spaces between the Cells.
+The trees are planted in traditional planting spaces between the cells.
 To accommodate mature tree trunk flares, designers are still advised to make the tree planting space as large as possible.
-Construction specifications and details are available on the Deep Root web site (www.deeproot.com).

 Soil Volume Comparisons

 While tree roots grow in both Structural Soil and Silva Cells, the net amount of soil available to the tree is significantly different.
 The primary reason to use either of these systems is to increase available soil volume.
 100 cubic feet of Structural Soil provides only about 20 cubic feet of loam soil.
 This is due the large amount of rock (80%) in the mix required to meet the structural requirements.
 By comparison, 100 cubic feet of Silva Cells provides 92 cubic feet of soil.
 In environments where space and budgets are always limited, ability to deliver soil more efficiently creates a significant advantage for using Silva Cells.